Gomismta, Guria, Georgia

 Eristavi Fortress and Garden in Goraberezhouli, Guria was built by nobility in the 17th century.
 For defense purposes it was erected atop a hill and surrounded by 5-meter-high walls that housed artillery.
 Within the walls is a castle, small chapel, cellar, agricultural buildings and a beautiful forested park.

 Kolkheti National Park is located on the Black Sea's eastern border between Samegrelo-Zemo Svaneti and Guria Regions.
-The park includes Paliastomi Lake, Colchis forests with rare plants and wildlife, swamps and other natural sights.
+The park includes Paliastomi Lake, Colchis forests with rare plants and wildlife, swamps and other natural attractions.
 Visitors can participate in a variety of activities in the park including boat tours, bird watching and fishing.
 In 2021, Colchic Rainforests and Wetlands became Georgia's first natural site to be inscribed on the UNESCO World Heritage List.

 Where to Stay in Guria